Alexwcjung/S24Corpus-final/README.md

 #### 2.1 Characteristics of Central Get-Passives

 ##### 2.1.1 Absence of an Agent By-Phrase
-Central get-passives often lack an agent.
+'Get-passives' often lack an agent.
 Studies confirm that get-passives typically "do not include an expressed animate agent" (Quirk et al., 1985, p.
 161).
 In Collins' (1996) research, 92% of get-passives did not have an agent, and Carter and McCarthy (1999) found a similar result with 93% being agentless, as shown in example (1):
 (1) Henry got beaten last night.

 ##### 2.1.2 Dynamic Lexical Verb